2007 UEFA Champions League final: Liverpool

 Liverpool gained entry to the competition after finishing third in the 2005–06 FA Premier League.
 As a result of that league position, Liverpool entered the Champions League in the third qualifying round, where their opponents were Maccabi Haifa of Israel.
-Liverpool won the first leg 2–1 at their home ground Anfield and a 1–1 draw in the away leg in Israel ensured Liverpool progressed to the group stage of the competition.
-Liverpool were drawn in Group C alongside French team Bordeaux, Dutch team PSV and Galatasaray of Turkey.
+Liverpool won the first leg 2–1 at their home ground Anfield and a 1–1 draw in the away leg in Kyiv ensured Liverpool progressed to the group stage of the competition.
+Liverpool were drawn in Group C alongside French team Bordeaux, Dutch team PSV Eindhoven and Galatasaray of Turkey.
 After six games including four wins, one draw and one defeat, Liverpool finished top of the group with 13 points to qualify for the knockout stage.

 Liverpool were drawn against defending champions Barcelona in the first knockout round.
 Before the first leg in Barcelona, there had been a training ground fracas between Craig Bellamy and John Arne Riise.
 Coincidentally, it was Bellamy and Riise who secured a 2–1 victory for Liverpool, completing a comeback after Deco had given Barcelona the lead.
 The second leg at Anfield was won 1–0 by Barcelona, however Liverpool progressed to the quarter-finals on the away goals rule, having scored more goals away from home than their opponents.

-Their opponents in the quarter-finals were PSV, who they had played in the group stage.
+Their opponents in the quarter-finals were PSV Eindhoven, who they had played in the group stage.
 The first leg at PSV's home ground the Philips Stadion was won 3–0 by Liverpool all but securing their progression to the semi-finals.
 The second leg at Anfield was not as one-sided, a 1–0 victory for Liverpool ensured they would progress to the semi-finals courtesy of a 4–0 aggregate victory.
 Their opponents in the semi-finals were fellow English team Chelsea.
 The first leg at Chelsea's home ground Stamford Bridge was a close affair with Chelsea winning 1–0 courtesy of a first half Joe Cole goal.
 The second leg at Anfield was similar, however it was Liverpool who won 1–0 courtesy to a Daniel Agger goal.
 With the teams tied at 1–1 aggregate after 90 minutes and extra time the tie went to a penalty shootout, which Liverpool won 4–1 to progress to the final.